MicrosoftDocs/nav-content/dynamics-nav-app/finance-accounting.md

 ---
 title: Financials accountant experience
-description: Learn about the accountant portal for Dynamics 365 for Financials and the Accountant Role Center that supports internal and external accountants in the client company.
+description: Learn about the accountant portal for Dynamics NAV and the Accountant Role Center that supports internal and external accountants in the client company.
 author: edupont04

 ms.service: dynamics365-financials